thegridelectric/gridworks-protocol/docs/types/telemetry-snapshot-spaceheat.rst

 TelemetrySnapshotSpaceheat
 ==========================
-Python pydantic class corresponding to json type `telemetry.snapshot.spaceheat`, version `000`.
+Python pydantic class corresponding to json type `telemetry.snapshot.spaceheat`, version `001`.

 .. autoclass:: gwproto.types.TelemetrySnapshotSpaceheat
     :members:

-**ReportTimeUnixMs**:
+**DataChannelList**:
+    - Description: Data Channel List.
+The list of Data Channels in the Snapshot

+**ValueList**:
+    - Description: ValueList.

+**ScadaReadTimeUnixMsList**:
     - Description: ReportTimeUnixMs.
-The time, in unix ms, that the SCADA creates this type.
-It may not be when the SCADA sends the type to the atn (for example if Internet is down).
+The time, in unix ms, that each reading was taken.
     - Format: ReasonableUnixTimeMs

-**AboutNodeAliasList**:
-    - Description: AboutNodeAliases.
-The list of Spaceheat nodes in the snapshot.
-    - Format: LeftRightDot

-**ValueList**:
-    - Description: ValueList.

-**TelemetryNameList**:
-    - Description:

 **TypeName**:
     - Description: All GridWorks Versioned Types have a fixed TypeName, which is a string of lowercase alphanumeric words separated by periods, most significant word (on the left) starting with an alphabet character, and final word NOT all Hindu-Arabic numerals.